Gandi’s Secondary Nameserver¶

 ns6.gandi.net copies the zone file from the primary DNS whenever it detects that a change has been made in the primary DNS.
 Therefore, you must first have the possibility of including ns6.gandi.net in the zone, as it will be requesting zone transfers from the primary nameserver.

-In order for this to work and to use our secondary server:
+In order for this process to work, and to use our secondary server, do the following:

 To find the serial number type the command: